 Could blockchain be the answer to making IIoT more secure?

 Blockchain has three fundamental attributes: it’s permanent, it’s secure, and it’s tamper-proof.

 A blockchain isn’t like centralised storage.
 Because it’s decentralised, the information is not in one, easy-to-access place.

 This isn’t to say it’s impossible – it’s just very, very hard.

 To successfully attack a blockchain, you need to control over half of the network (a 51% attack, a lot of expensive computing power) or somehow steal a private key.
 Stealing a private key means guessing it – and to do this with modern computing power would take an immense amount of time.
 The best chance is quantum computing which is currently its very early stages and not, by any means, widespread.

-By the time quantum computers are available to all, blockchain will likely rise up to meet it.
+By the time quantum computers are publicly available, blockchain will likely rise up to meet it.
 This might even result in the creation of a quantum blockchain.